Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Model Formulation and Posterior Inference

-Many parameters in computer experiments are unknown to the experimenters, and the computer experiments often cannot fully reflect reality, causing some degree of bias.
+Many parameters in computer experiments are unknown to the experimenters, and the computer experiments rarely fully reflect reality, causing some degree of bias.
 Since the seminal work of \cite{kennedy2001bayesian}, Bayesian approaches have been widely used for computer model calibration, and inference problems have been cast in the Kennedy-O'Hagan framework.
-In this section, we present our modeling approach to integrate the physical and computer experiments based on Bayesian inference.
+In this section, we present our modeling approach to integrate the physical and computer experiments in a Bayesian fashion.